OI-wiki/i18n/docs/topic/rmq.md

 Of course, because we need to run three ST tables, the constant of this method is relatively large.

 !!! note "Some minor algorithm optimizations"
-    We found that when the two endpoints of the query belong to different blocks in array A, the query in the blocks of array A is about the prefix or suffix of each block.
+    We found that when the two endpoints of a query belong to different blocks in array A, the query in the blocks of array A is about the prefix or suffix of each block.

     Obviously, these queries can be solved within the time complexity of $O(n)$ by preprocessing the answers.